-The Key Features of the Corporate Practice of Medicine in California
+The Key Features of the Corporate Practice of Medicine in Los Angeles, California

 In California, forming and practicing as a professional medical corporation may provide legal advantages over practicing as a sole proprietor or medical partnership.
 However, incorporating a professional corporation is a tricky procedure, requiring strict compliance with state and federal statutes.
 Outlined below are some of the key features and reasons for forming a California professional medical corporation.